A repost of reviews for the “mystery” theme that inaugurated The Bibliophagic Society book club.

 Going Postal, by Terry Pratchett: Another Ankh-Morpork novel along the lines of The Truth, i.e. a look into the chaos that explodes when the Discworld equivalent of a modern-day convenience develops.
 Vetinari at his absolute best here.
 There’s definitely a gentle parody of that 50s film stereotype of the con man who ends [...]

-book log
+Filed in book log

-Also tagged: cyberpunk, dorothy l. sayers, fantasy, frances hodgson burnett, haruki murakami, humor, japanese, literary fiction, neal stephenson, philip gabriel, romance, science fiction, steven brust, terry pratchett, translation, victorian
+Also tagged cyberpunk, dorothy l. sayers, fantasy, frances hodgson burnett, haruki murakami, humor, japanese, literary fiction, neal stephenson, philip gabriel, romance, science fiction, steven brust, terry pratchett, translation, victorian

 Harry Potter and the Half-Blood Prince, by J.K.
 Rowling: I bet it’s still not safe to post spoilers.
 What I will say is that The Half-Blood Prince has replaced The Prisoner of Azkaban as my favorite in the series.
 I’m sure some people will violently disagree with me (especially due to the, er, [...]